 To ensure the long-term viability of the project, we are exploring innovative environmental financing to encourage investment in conservation land management and promote economic resilience for Indigenous communities.

-We have started a healthy country planning process with two Indigenous communities and Traditional Owner groups in the Great Barrier Reef catchments so far and will seek out consultative community engagement as the project continues.
-We are taking time to build strong relationships.
-Each and every conversation plays a significant role.
+We are working with two groups in the Great Barrier Reef catchments so far and will seek out consultative community engagement as the project continues.

 Based in the Rockhampton office, Richard is the Indigenous Engagement Coordinator for Greening Australia’s Reef Aid program.
 Richard comes with twenty years’ experience in community development, engagement and management providing expert advice, support and leadership to Indigenous communities throughout South, Central and Western Queensland.